 In Texas, driving while intoxicated is punished harshly.
 And for good reason—the Centers for Disease Control and Prevention (CDC) reports that the national average for people who admit to driving after consuming too much alcohol is 1.9 percent, whereas it is 2.1 percent in Texas.
 Someone is injured or killed in an alcohol-related crash every 20 minutes in Texas.

 Even first-time offenders who are just above the legal limit can find themselves in serious trouble—facing hefty fines, license suspension, and possible jail time.
-If, however, your charges were elevated to a felony offense because of aggravating factors, there is even more at stake.
+If, however, your DWI charges were elevated to a felony offense because of aggravating factors, there is even more at stake.
 If you are facing felony DWI charges, having an experienced felony DWI lawyer in Irving, TX at your side can make a world of difference.

 At the Law Offices of Randall B. Isenberg, we represent clients in all major felony DWI cases, including those involving vehicular manslaughter and intoxication assault.
 Contact us today at 214-696-9253 for a free and confidential consultation about your case.

 In Texas, a DWI can be charged as a Class B misdemeanor, Class A misdemeanor, or a felony.
 A first-time DWI offense will generally be charged as a misdemeanor unless additional factors deem it a felony offense.
 Potential penalties for a misdemeanor DWI include fines of up to $2,000, up to six months in jail, and license suspension of up to one year.